cakephp/bakery.cakephp.org/2020/02/21/cakephp_404_released.rst

 * ``Http\Response::$_contenType`` was removed as it was often wrong and out of sync with the ``getHeader('Content-Type')`` value.
-* Logged fatal errors now include the file and line position.
 * ``NumberHelper::precision()`` had the ``$options`` parameter added so it can better wrap ``Number::precision()``.
 * Add ``timestamptimezone`` mapping to ``FormHelper`` and ``DateTimeWidget``.